codecop/VoidFunctionNoArgs-Refactoring-Kata/java/src/main/java/sample/readme.txt

 FP approach with DAO/type/struct
 1. create static inner class with wrong name
 2. create struct with fields I want to wrap (local or global), use same names, fields public
+   * if fields are only set, make them final and set in constructor/creation
 3. instantiate it at beginning of method with short local name "foo"
 4. [large step] for each wrapped field
    * search and replace all occurrences X with "foo.X"